kyma-project/lifecycle-manager/docs/contributor/resources/05-modulereleasemeta.md

 The `modulereleasemetas.operator.kyma-project.io` Custom Resource Definition (CRD) defines the structure and format used to configure the ModuleReleaseMeta resource.

 The ModuleReleaseMeta custom resource (CR) describes the channel-version pairs for modules.
-Each entry represents a module channel along with its assigned version.
-Each module requires a separate dedicated ModuleReleaseMeta CR.
+Each ModuleReleaseMeta represents one module and defines the available channels for this module along with the version that is currently assigned to the channel.

 To get the latest CRD in the YAML format, run the following command: